pepk0/SoftUniEducation/README.md

-You can check out all the problems solved by clicking the link on the Course Name column, you can check the grade and certificate on the Grade column, and you can see the Table of Content of a course from the Course Curriculum column.
+You can check out all the problems solved by clicking the link on the Course Name column, you can check the grade and certificate on the Grade column, and you can see the Table of Content for a course from the Course Curriculum column.

 | **Name**                                                                                           | **Date Started** | **Grade**                                                              | **Contents**                                                                              |
 |----------------------------------------------------------------------------------------------------|------------------|------------------------------------------------------------------------|-------------------------------------------------------------------------------------------|